 Keywords and Phrases

-KGY; SoC High Confidence Testing; UKGY; Assistant Variables; Characterization-Based Testing Methods; Correlation Analysis; Correlation Methods; Defect Level; Embedded IP Cores; Fault Coverage; Hybrid Integrated Systems; Industrial Property; Instrumentation System-On-Chip; Integrated Circuit Testing; Integrated Circuit Yield; Known-Good-Yield; Partial Testing; Randomly Sampled SoC; Regression Analysis; Regressive Testing; Sampling Methods; Sampling Technique; Statistical Testing; Statistical Testing Technique; System-On-Chip; Unknown-Good-Yield
+KGY; SoC High Confidence Testing; UKGY; Assistant Variable; Characterization-Based Testing Methods; Correlation Analysis; Correlation Methods; Defect Level; Embedded IP Cores; Fault Coverage; Hybrid Integrated Systems; Industrial Property; Instrumentation System-On-Chip; Integrated Circuit Testing; Integrated Circuit Yield; Known-Good-Yield; Partial Testing; Randomly Sampled SoC; Regression Analysis; Regressive Testing; Sampling Methods; Sampling Technique; Statistical Testing; Statistical Testing Technique; System-On-Chip (SoC); Unknown-Good-Yield (UKGY); Experimental Testing; Good Yield Rate (GYR)

 International Standard Serial Number (ISSN)